TnTech-ECE/Spring2024-Base-Modular-Robot/Documentation/Experimental Analysis/Experimental Analysis.md

 # Experimental Analysis

 ## Introduction
 The purpose of this report is to verify the requirements for the project and explain the procedures used to validate results.
-The results will be compared against the measures of success outlind in the project proposal to determine if the project was successful.
+The results will be compared against the measures of success outlined in the project proposal to determine if the project was successful.
 This will also detail what the next steps are moving forward.

 ### Requirements